 In comparison, landfill and illegal dumpsites can suffer from rainwater runoff, liner leakage, and an escape of toxic bacterial build-up.

 In addition, thoughtlessly discarded waste eventually finds its way into a river, ocean, or associated water source, where it quickly becomes a contaminant.

 Therefore recycling directly reduces the possibility and number of water contamination occurrences by reducing the amount of waste deposited in landfills and dumpsites.

-At the same time, recycling centers clean, sterilize, and process waste and the waters used to a high set of government-led standards that do not endanger the environment.
+At the same time, recycling centers clean, sterilize, and process waste, and the waters are used to a high set of government-led standards that do not endanger the environment.

 8. recycling reduces air toxicity

 Municipal solid waste decomposing over a 600-acre landfill site will inevitably produce a strong-smelling stench from the decomposing surface matter.

 These noxious fumes can be blown over large areas and can affect the well-being of local residents and wildlife.

 Decomposing on the landfill surface can be food, yard trimmings, paper, cardboard, and clothing, all of which are organic and could have been recycled or composted.

 Had these materials been diverted to recycling, they would not be adding to the foul surface stench or mixing with the methane-producing inner core.